YuhanLiin/micropb/README.md

 ### Packages

-`micropb` translates Protobuf packages into Rust modules.
-For example, if a Protobuf file has `package foo.bar`, all Rust types generated from the file will be in the `foo::bar` module.
+`micropb` translates Protobuf package names into Rust modules by appending an underscore.
+For example, if a Protobuf file has `package foo.bar;`, all Rust types generated from the file will be in the `foo_::bar_` module.
 Code generated for Protobuf files without package specifiers will go into the module root.

 ### Nested Types

-Rust does not allow a module to share its name with a struct, so nested messages and enums are defined in the `mod_Name` module, where `Name` is the message name.
-Oneof and hazzer definitions are also defined in `mod_Name`.
+Message names are also translated into Rust modules by appending an underscore, so oneofs and nested messages/enums are defined in the `Name_` module, where `Name` is the message name.

 ## Decoder and Encoder